SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 Since different sources can report different reputations, each source has a reputation icon on its row in the Cloud SIEM UI.
 In the following example, the indicator from the Unit 42 source returned a reputation of Malicious, hence the red icon.
 The link to the right would open a log search window showing the matching indicators in detail.

 <img src={useBaseUrl('img/platform-services/threat-indicators-in-cloud-siem-ui.png')} alt="Threat indicators in the Cloud SIEM UI" style={{border: '1px solid gray'}} width="400" />

+### Migrate intelligence indicators from Cloud SIEM

+Previously, you could [create custom threat intelligence sources using Cloud SIEM](/docs/cse/administration/create-custom-threat-intel-source/).
+You can no longer create sources using Cloud SIEM, but you must use the Threat Intelligence tab, a collector, or the API to [ingest threat intelligence indicators](#ingest-threat-intelligence-indicators).

+If you have indicators in Cloud SIEM that you want to continue using, you must migrate them to the threat intelligence indicators framework described in this article.
+Once migrated, the indicators will appear in the [Threat Intelligence tab](#threat-intelligence-tab) and be available for use in both Cloud SIEM as well as the Sumo Logic Log Analytics Platform.

+To migrate intelligence indicators from Cloud SIEM:

+1. Use the [GetAllThreatIntelIndicators](/docs/sec/#operation/GetAllThreatIntelIndicators) API in the [Cloud SIEM APIs](/docs/cse/administration/cse-apis/) to export all the indicators in Cloud SIEM.
+2. Use the exported indicators to create a JSON file that follows the [normalized JSON format](#normalized-json-format).
+3. Import the indicators using the [uploadNormalizedIndicators](https://api.sumologic.com/docs/#operation/uploadNormalizedIndicators) API.

+If you need help, ask your Sumo Logic account representative to engage the Professional Services team to guide you through the migration process.

 ## Upload formats